-In today's changing work environments, the day-to-day duties associated with effective employee management can be overwhelming for many employers, especially small and medium sized employers that do not have access to dedicated human resource professionals.
+The day-to-day duties associated with effective employee management can be overwhelming for many employers, especially for those that do not have access to dedicated human resource professionals.
 This section provides tools, links and resources to help understand and stay on top of current employment legislation; implement employee orientation; maintain personnel records; and manage employee performance, including attendance and discipline measures.

 On-lineTraining is Available: